Hamo45746/Shared-MARL-Env/README.md

 ## Current banches:
-Main, env2, pygame-rendering, Modular, broken-observations: Stages of development for the final environment. \
+Main, env2, pygame-rendering, Modular, broken-observations: Stages of development for the training environment. \
-Temporary: Current working environment, training with stable baselines3 \
+Temporary: Current working environment \
-marllib - integration: Branch of the current working environment to integrate with MARLlib \
+SB3 - integration: Branch of the current working environment to integrate with MARLlib \ marllib - integration: Branch of the current working environment to integrate with MARLlib \

 ## MARL/Rl open source libraries for use to look into integrating for benchmarking: